Strong probabilistic stability in holomorphic families of endomorphisms of $\mathbb{P}^k(\mathbb{C})$ and polynomial-like maps: Polynomial-like maps

 \begin{definition} Let $f\colon U\to V$ be a polynomial-like map.
 For $0\le p\le k$ we set

 and

-where $W\Subset V$ is a neighbourhood of $K$ and the supremum in \eqref{stardegree} is taken over all positive closed $(k-p,k-p)$-currents of mass less or equal than 1 on a fixed neighbourhood $W'\Subset V$ of $K$.
+where $W\Subset V$ is a neighbourhood of $K$, $\omega$ is the standard K\"ahler form on $\mathbb C^k$, and the supremum in \eqref{stardegree} is taken over all positive closed $(k-p,k-p)$-currents of mass less than or equal to 1 on a fixed neighbourhood $W'\Subset V$ of $K$.
 We say that $d_p$ and $d^*_p$ are the \emph{dynamical} and \emph{$*$-dynamical degrees of order $p$} of $f$, respectively.
 Similarly, we define

 where the supremum in \eqref{deltadegree} is taken over all $p$-dimensional complex analytic sets $X\subset V$. \end{definition}